 - May Help Improve Your Bone Health

 Boysenberries contain important vitamins and minerals that help support bone health.
 One cup of frozen boysenberries contains about 36 mg of both calcium and phosphorus.
 It also has a good amount of vitamin K and manganese, which are vital for bone metabolism (11).
-The deficiency of these vitamins and minerals could lead to an increased risk of developing osteoporosis (12), (13).
+The deficiency of these vitamins and minerals could lead to an increased risk of developing osteoporosisi XThis condition hampers the formation of new bone cells to replace old ones which makes bones weak and more prone to fracture.
+(12), (13).